BZIvanov/Learning-SQL/SQL/indexes.md

 - The column is frequently used in `WHERE`, `JOIN`, or `ORDER BY`
 - You need to enforce uniqueness (use `UNIQUE`)
 - The table is large and performance is an issue

 ---

+## Clustered vs Non-Clustered Index

+### Clustered Index

+- A clustered index determines the **physical order of data** in a table.
+- The table rows are **stored on disk in the same order as the index**.
+- There can be **only one clustered index per table**, because the rows can only be sorted one way physically.

+**Benefits**

+- Faster range queries and sorting.
+- Ideal for columns often used in `ORDER BY`, `BETWEEN`, or range filters.

+**Drawbacks**

+- Slower for random inserts into the middle of the index.
+- Only one per table.

+### Non-Clustered Index

+- A non-clustered index is a separate structure from the data.
+- It contains **pointers** (called row locators) to the actual rows.
+- You can have **multiple non-clustered indexes** on a table.

+**Benefits**

+- Flexible: multiple indexes for different query patterns.
+- Useful when queries target different columns.

+**Drawbacks**

+- Slightly slower than clustered indexes for retrieval (needs to follow a pointer).
+- Takes more space.

+---